Dennis-Nichols-Code-Fellows/city-explorer/README.md

 ## Change Log

 - 10-24-22 7:00 PM: Successfully queried and displayed the location information for a single city
+- 10-24-22 8:30 PM: Added functionality to display data for all cities matching the query and added a warning for bad requests.

 ## Credit and Collaborations